 - Can dynamically adjust the compute capacity allocated to each worker based on utilization.

-At Akrity, we work with many real time data processing tools and technologies.
+At Akrity, we work with many real-time data processing tools and technologies.
 We have a thorough understanding of all the tools available today, which allows us to accurately map the tools according to your business needs.
 If you have a business looking to utilize real-time data processing and you want an opinion, or even help deciding which tool or technology will be the best fit for your business, give us a call.
-We’d be more than happy to discuss at length.
+We’d be more than happy to discuss this at length.